 |1||University of Alabama at Birmingham||RANKING SCORE 66.41||COST||% ENROLLED ONLINE 48%||LOCATION Birmingham, AL||

 UAB offers dozens of distance learning programs, including an MA in applied sociology program that can be completed in just one year of full-time study.
 The 30-credit curriculum consists of nine courses on topics like applied sociological theory and applied social psychology.
-All learners take the first five courses synchronously.
+All learners take five core courses.
 Students can also choose from a wide variety of electives on topics like consumer culture and the sociology of death and dying.
 The program concludes with a culminating capstone experience that students can complete in their local communities.

-Applicants to this online sociology master's degree program must have earned their last 60 credits of undergraduate coursework with a minimum undergraduate GPA of 3.2 and have completed at least 12 credits of coursework in sociology to be considered.
+Applicants to this online sociology master’s degree program must have an overall GPA of 3.0, based on a 4.0 system, or a 3.2 GPA for the last 60 semester hours in a BA/BS program and have completed 12 hours of coursework in the social sciences to be considered.
 All online students pay the same tuition rate, regardless of residency.

 |Tweet this Share this School Profile|